DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 **We can't always rely on intuiting the problem.** We need a way to see what's happening, to slow things down or stop them, to see inside our program as it runs on our cpu.

-We'll come back to it with the debugger.

-## Delivering code assessments

-How to delete cache files (big, unneeded), zip your project and name it correctly.

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://dmdocs.netlify.app/torrens/ise102/assessments/#deliverable-1" target="_blank">Cleaning and delivering projects<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ## Making the computer wait

 We need to **wait for people to read before clearing the screen**.
 We could wait for: